my4ever/auto.mail.ru/README.md

     main.py

-The output will be saved at the root directory of the script in JSON format.
+The output will be saved into the result directory within JSON format.